postmanlabs/labs-docs/v6/postman/environments_and_globals/variables_complete_reference.md

 ```

+**Note:** You can set data variables only from a CSV or a JSON file.

 ### Collection variables

 These variables are a part of your collection.
 If there are variables that don’t change based on your environment, you can create collection variables.
 You can create/define your collection variables in the UI by clicking (...) next to the collection name and selecting 'Edit'.
 You can only get the variable using ```pm.variables.get ()```, you can't set it.
 Since these variables are read-only, you can use the following syntax to get the value: